by Anil Prasad

 I can't really remember specifically.
 I remember us just wanting to look different from the punks that were around at the time in the ‘70s.
 So, David and myself took the step to dye our hair and everything just led from there.

-Do you believe the tension amongst Japan’s members had a positive value when it came to the music?
+Do you believe the tension among Japan’s members had positive value when it came to the music?